meier-a/CollegeEnrollments/readme.md

 ## Description

 This interactive map visualizes college enrollment data in the United States for the year 2020.
-Each circle represents a state, with its size corresponding to the number of students enrolled in higher education institutions.
+Circles are used as symbols to represent each state, and their size is directly proportional to the number of students enrolled in higher education institutions.
+The purpose of this application is to provide a clear and engaging visual representation of college enrollment data across the country.
+By exploring the interactive map, users can quickly assess and compare enrollment figures across states, gaining valuable insight into national and regional education trends.